Vitamins And Their Significance To A Human Body

 Vitamin K (Chemical Name: Phylloquinone)

-Source: leafy green vegetables, avocado, kiwi fruit.
-Parsley contain a lot of vitamin K.
+Source: Leafy green vegetables, avocado, kiwi fruit.
+Parsley contains a lot of vitamin K.

 Deficiency Disease: Haemophilia